kedarkrishnan/Developers-Diary/Sublime-Bare-Bones/Ch2.md

 ## Chapter 2 : Sublime packages a developer should have
 Sublime text has a long list of packages which can be found [here](https://packagecontrol.io/browse).
 You will find packages from language syntax to folder and git management.

-As a front end developer I would sugget a few packages that would definetly make your lifes a litte easy.
+As a front end developer I would sugget a few packages that would definetly make your life a litte easy.

 #### Topics
 1. [Emmet](#emmet)